csdms-contrib/topotoolbox/readme.md

 - modification: several new options for imageschs
 - new function: FLOWobj/dbentropy
 - new function: FLOWobj/updatetoposort
+- new function: GRIDobj/aggregate
+- new function: GRIDobj/createmask
 - new function: GRIDobj/line2GRIDobj
 - new function: GRIDobj/GRIDobj2pm
+- new function: GRIDobj/minmaxnorm
 - new function: GRIDobj/zscore
 - new function: GRIDobj/pad
 - new function: STREAMobj/aggregate